urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Means that the same method signature from an interface or a class
     can have different implementations thanks to inheritance and @Override annotation

+Inheritance rules
+  When we create instance of a child class, its parent class is firstly created,
+    so a constructor of parent class is always called either explicitly or by the compiler Fields of the parent class are not overridden by the child class, only methods are When a variable with reference type of Parent and Child object type is created, parent instance fields and child methods are accessed

+Method varargs
+  Makes passing a variable number of arguments to a method a little easier Within the method body, values are an array, however the caller does not need to create an array explicitly Example
+    // Can be called as double average = average(1, 2, 3, 4);
+    public double average(int... values) {
+      if (values.length == 0) {
+        return 0;
+      }
+      double sum = 0;
+      for (int i = 0; i < values.length; i++) {
+        sum += values[i];
+      }
+      return sum / values.length;
+    }
+  Constraints
+    1. A method cannot have more than one varargs parameter
+    2. If a varargs parameter is present, must be the last parameter of the method parameters

+Method return types
+  Java does not allow a method to return a value of a different type than the one specified in its declaration,
+    however, there are three exceptions:
+      1. Numeric promotion (by returning a type that performs a widening conversion)
+      2. Autoboxing/unboxing (by returning primitive or wrapper types)
+      3. It is ok for a method to return a subtype of its declared type

 Method override
   It happens when a method supersede another method with the same name,
     from an interface that is implementing or a parent class that is inheriting Calling an overriding method in an object of this class will execute the class implementation, not its parent nor interface implementation

-Inheritance rules
-  When we create instance of a child class, its parent class is firstly created Fields of the parent class are not overriden by the child class, only methods are overriden When a variable with reference type of Parent and Child object type is created,
-    parent instance fields and child methods are accessed

 Method overload
+  Method signature includes just the method name and its ordered list of parameter types, nothing else A class cannot have more than one method with the same signature,
-  Allows you to create methods with the same signature, but that take different parameters and have different implementation Rules
+    but method overloading allows you to create methods with different signature To the compiler, overloaded methods are just different methods Rules
     The method parameters must change: either the number, order or type of the parameters must be different in the two methods
       This is the most important rule.
 If not accomplished method overloading won't compile